Pearls of different shapes, appearance and colours

 Appearance

 The appearance of pearls is important for judging their quality.
 People often look at it along with shape to better define the pearl's quality.
-People often use them in combination with shape and color to provide a complete description.
+People often use them in combination with shape and colour to provide a complete description.

 1. Luster: